whitem24/courses/eth-101/lesson-eth-5.md

 ### depositMoney()

-We need a away for our customers to deposit money to our bank so we created a function called depositMoney.
+We need a way for our customers to deposit money to our bank so we created a function called depositMoney.
 Let's break down the `depositMoney` function.
 We have the name of our function followed by the parameter it's taking which has a type of `uint256` (256-bit unsigned integer, uint is the alias for uint256 ).
 Note that the parameter starts with an `_` (underscore).
 This isn't required but has become a convention, to distinguish parameters from other variables.
 Parameters are also temporarily stored in memory.

 After our paramters, we have a visibility specifier of public which allows the function to be called internally or externally.
 Then we have our modifier `payable`.
 As the name implies we need this modifier to recieve money in our contract.
 You can also use the receive function introduced in Solidity 0.6, you can read more about that [here](https://blog.soliditylang.org/2020/03/26/fallback-receive-split/).